ABF-QC/Final_Project/README.md

 Explore over a century of maximum/minimum temperature and precipitation data from downtown Montreal (McTavis/McGill).
 This project combines data analysis, modeling, and interactive visualization to understand historical climate patterns and explore future warming scenarios.

+[Here](Final_Presentation.pptx) is an presentation summarizing the project.
+Feel free to go through the rest of this page for more details.

 </br></br>